Sayshal/spell-book/ROADMAP.md

 Implement an intuitive spell creation interface with guided templates, balance validation, and automatic integration into custom spell lists.

 **Code justification:** The existing spell list management in `compendium-management.mjs` provides the infrastructure for custom content with `duplicateSpellList()`, `findDuplicateSpellList()`, and mapping systems.
-The comprehensive spell data structures in the module show the required fields and validation patterns.
+The spell data structures in the module show the required fields and validation patterns.
 The Spell List Manager already handles custom list creation and management workflows.

 **Creation wizard features:**